Reviving A Comatose Economy

 In our opinion, the answer to the question lies as much in diminishing the viral threat as it is in preparing the population psychologically to resume, where it has the confidence to begin a normalized routine.

 It will become a two-front battle for both the health and the minds of the people.
 During May, the battle for the mind will assume greater weight as the population will need a reassuring confidence boost against the pandemic.
-It may not be as straight forward an exercise as simply telling the workforce to resume normal operations.
+The economic revival may not be as straight forward an exercise as simply telling the workforce to resume normal operations.

 Consumer confidence can grow from the data that shows the trend is changing, and from the encouragement of credible influencers who have been leading from the forefront.

-In the battle for the minds, statements that urge getting back to work now and elderly citizens should be ready to take a hit for the sake of the future of the economy, are misguided for they, (a) erroneously localize the risk solely to the 60+ demographic, (b) are made by public leaders who will always have preferred access to the best healthcare, a personal ventilator, never run the risk of being triaged-out, and much lower risk of acquiring the infection due to their cloistered and sanitized environment, and (c) fail to recognize that you cannot edict or urge people to get back to work unless they believe it is in their best interest.
+In the battle for the minds, statements that urge getting back to work now and elderly citizens should be ready to take a hit for the sake of the future of the economy, are misguided for they, (a) erroneously localize the risk solely to the 60+ demographic, (b) are made by public leaders who will always have preferred access to the best healthcare and a ventilator, never run the risk of being triaged-out, and much lower risk of acquiring the infection due to their cloistered and sanitized environment, and (c) fail to recognize that you cannot edict or urge people to get back to work unless they believe it is in their best interest.

 The entire focus now has to be on continuing to rapidly expand testing where anyone in the country with symptoms can get tested, not just rhetorically but actually.
 At the accelerating testing pace being achieved now, that is likely to occur across the country by mid-to-late-April.
 Such testing has obvious benefits for mitigation and also significantly boosts public confidence.
 Anti-viral drugs are being tested expeditiously and if there are early positive breakthroughs in April and May, that can add to public confidence.